The Lovesac Company (LOVE) CEO Shawn Nelson on Q4 2020 Results - Earnings Call Transcript

 We are taking the point of view that nearly all expenses are variable at this time, prioritizing cash preservation and generation to strengthen our ability to navigate through what could be a prolonged crisis.

-Our website has performed very well in the phase of the showroom closures year-to-date.
+Our website has performed very well in the face of the showroom closures year-to-date.
 Since closing showrooms on March 17 through April 12, our e-commerce point of sales transaction dollar have been up over 400% with total POS dollars up 3.6% versus the same period last year which included showroom sales.
-Thankfully because our three-tier warehousing and distribution system has a share of the grocery market.
-Our distribution centers have remained open and our shipping Lovesac products in regular course even since the shutdown of many non-essential businesses in certain states.
+Thankfully because our [indiscernible] warehousing and distribution system has a share of the grocery market our distribution centers have remained open and are shipping Lovesac products in regular course even since the shutdown of many non-essential businesses in certain states.

 There are other key attributes worth noting that are unique to our company in business model that position Lovesac well to successfully navigate through this COVID-19 pandemic.
 Number one, Lovesac has a strong balance sheet with a net cash position of over $40 million in cash and $10 million in availability under the line of credit for a total liquidity of $50 million at the outset of the COVID-19 pandemic driven showroom closures.